1. When does the policy start? From the date I purchase or from the date I travel?

-We recommend you purchase travel insurance as soon as you make any payments for your trip, such as cruise or accommodation deposits, or flights.
-You can purchase a TravelCare policy up to a year before your departure and it won’t cost you any extra!
+We recommend you purchase or select to start your travel insurance as soon as you make any payments for your trip, such as cruise or accommodation deposits, or flights.
+You can purchase a TravelCare policy up to a year before your departure.
 That way you’re covered if the unexpected happens.

 For more information on how to enter your policy dates when purchasing a TravelCare policy, click here.